Heatwave591/ASL-Interpreter-Glove/README.md

-ASL Interpreting Glove

-Team Members

-Kris Gurung

-Anirudhhan Raghuraman

-Madalyn Wiley

-Project Goals

-The objective of this project is to design an American Sign Language (ASL)-interpreting glove that translates sign language into English and outputs the translation through audio and a visual user interface.

-Features:

-Recognition of the entire ASL alphabet

-Interpretation of basic static signs

-Future Enhancements:

-Dynamic sign recognition

-Integration of two gloves for improved accuracy

-Development of a PCB for a more compact design

-Necessary Equipment and Sensors

-(2) ESP32 microcontrollers

-(15) Flex Sensors

-(2) 8 Ohm Speakers

-(2) MPU6050 Motion Sensors

-(1) Pair of Gloves

-Project Description

-The ASL-interpreting glove will use a combination of flex sensors and motion sensors to detect hand movements and gestures.
-The detected gestures will be processed using an ESP32 microcontroller, and the translated text will be output via a speaker and a visual user interface.

-Learning Goals

-Understanding how to store and process sensor data

-Measuring sensor values using an ESP32 microcontroller

-Integrating an ESP32 with an Android application

-Combining multiple components into a functional final product

-Comparison to Existing Models

-Several models exist for ASL interpretation, including:

-UCLA’s Sign-to-Speech Translating Glove

-Other sensor-based ASL gloves with different sensor configurations and processing techniques
+# ECE5466: Project - ASL Interpreting Glove

+**Team Members:**

+* Kris Gurung
+* Anirudhhan Raghuraman
+* Madalyn Wiley

+**Project Goals:**

+* Design an American Sign Language (ASL)-interpreting glove that converts sign language to English and outputs the translation.
+* Recognize and translate the entire ASL alphabet.
+* Identify and process basic static signs.

+**Future Goals:**

+* Support for dynamic signs.
+* Integration of two gloves for improved accuracy.
+* PCB design for a sleeker and more compact build.

+**Necessary Equipment and Sensors:**

+* (2) ESP32 microcontrollers
+* (15) Flex sensors
+* (2) 8 Ohm speakers
+* (2) MPU6050 accelerometer and gyroscope sensors
+* (1) Pair of gloves

+**Project Description:**

+The ASL-interpreting glove will be designed to detect hand gestures and translate them into spoken words and a visual interface output.
+The system will consist of flex sensors to track finger movements, MPU6050 sensors for motion detection, and ESP32 microcontrollers to process and transmit data to an output system.

+**Learning Goals:**

+* Develop a database for storing and retrieving sensor values.
+* Accurately measure sensor data using ESP32.
+* Integrate ESP32 with an Android application.
+* Combine multiple components into a fully functional product.

+**Comparison to Existing Models:**

+Two similar models exist:

+* UCLA’s Sign-to-Speech Translating Glove (details to be added)

+**Sources:**

+* [1] "Sign Language Alphabet - Tips and Tricks to Remember it Fast!"
+Lingvano ASL, Nov.
+08, 2022.
+[Link](https://lingvano.com/blog/en/sign-language/alphabet/)
+* [2] "Resistive Flex Sensors | Spectra Symbol."
+[Link](https://www.spectrasymbol.com/flex-sensor)